Chimer2017/xdemo/README.md

 ### Running the Demo Locally
 1. Clone [this](https://github.com/Chimer2017/xdemo) or run `git clone https://github.com/Chimer2017/xdemo.git`
+2. `cd xdemo` to navigate to the xdemo directory
 2. `npm install` to install all required packages and modules for the application
 3. `npm start` to the local server
 4. Navigate to [localhost:5555](http://localhost:5555/)